Applications are open for January 2024

 - creative assessment, eg, poster presentations and creative writing.

-- You’ll study around 15 – 20 hours per week per term, with more time required around assessments.
+- You’ll study 15 – 20 hours per week per term, plus more at assessment times.

 This is an indicative guide to the time required for a typical student at this level to achieve the learning outcomes.
+This includes time for independent study, as well as teaching and assessments.

-You can largely set your own study hours to cover the materials.
+You can largely set your own study hours each week to cover the materials.
 MyAberdeen is available 24/7, so you can log in and study when it suits you.

 Activities at fixed times

-There may be some activities scheduled at a fixed time, such as online meetings with your tutor or assessments with deadlines.
-But otherwise, you can access and work through the course at your convenience.
+There will be some activities scheduled at a fixed time, such as your live online tutorials and assessments with deadlines.
+But otherwise, you can access and work through each course at your convenience.

 Our first-class support structure will ensure that you aren’t alone in your studies.
 You’ll have contact with your tutors via MyAberdeen and email.
 You can use social media and discussion boards to chat with your fellow students too.